confluentinc/examples/ccloud/docs/ccloud-demos-overview.rst

 They create |ccloud| environments, clusters, topics, ACLs, service accounts, ksqlDB applications, and potentially other |ccloud| resources that are billable.
 To avoid unexpected charges, carefully evaluate the cost of resources before launching any demo and manually verify that all |ccloud| resources are destroyed after you are done.

-These demos are meant for development environments only.
-Do not run any demo against your production |ccloud| cluster.

 =====
 Demos